Qualifying care relief

 Any other income you have, for example from employment or savings will be unaffected if you are claiming qualifying care relief and will be taxed in the usual way.

-If your qualifying care receipts are exempt, the full amount of your personal allowance (£12,500 in 2020/21) is available to use against any other income you might have.
+If your qualifying care receipts are fully relieved, the full amount of your personal allowance (£12,570 in 2021/22) is available to use against any other income you might have.

 If they are not exempt, you can set your personal allowance against any taxable care profits whether or not you choose the simplified or standard method.